WINE + walking TOUR: THE ITALIAN ALPS & DOLOMITES

 Then we drive to Tramin (the possible birthplace of gewürztraminer) to visit Hofstätter, one of the region’s top wineries in family hands.
 We’ll take a peek at their experimental vineyard where 15 gewürztraminer clones are growing, then taste their aromatic whites and stellar pinot noir.
 Dinner will be near Caldaro, where we’ll see how indigenous grapes like schiava and lagrein pair with the local cuisine.

 B, D • Goldener Stern in Caldaro

-DAY 3 – GEWÜRTZTRAMINER’s BIRTHPLACE
+DAY 3 – WALK TO TRAMIN, THE BIRTHPLACE OF GEWÜRTZTRAMINER